 Transmissible diseases have become a major problem for many prison administrations.
-In some countries in Eastern Europe and Central Asia the incidence of tuberculosis has reached epidemic proportions and HIV/AIDS is now spreading rapidly.
-In parts of Africa a high proportion of prisoners are infected with HIV/AIDS.
-A number of administrations have begun to address these problems through initial screening and treatment programmes, often in conjunction with international agencies and NGOs.
+In some countries in Eastern Europe and Central Asia in the late 1990s the incidence of tuberculosis reached epidemic proportions calling for exceptional measures.
+Infection with HIV/AIDS and hepatitis B and C are now widespread in prisons in many parts of the world.
+A number of administrations have addressed these problems through initial screening and treatment programmes, often in conjunction with international agencies and NGOs.